ajw2060/MQTT-Pub-Sub-Utilities/README.md

 ---

 **Note**: These applications are designed to work with any standard MQTT broker (Mosquitto, HiveMQ, AWS IoT, etc.) and support MQTT 3.1.1 protocol.
+These tools were developed with signifant help from AI, and have been used and tested on Windows.